 What Do Fraudulent and Abusive Debt-Collection Practices Look Like?

-When New York State Attorney General Letitia James went after debt-collection agencies in September 2020 who were using abusive and fraudulent practices to collect debt, it was part of a national effort, spearheaded by the Federal Trade Commission, to protect consumers.
+When New York State Attorney General Letitia James went after debt-collection agencies who were using abusive and fraudulent practices to collect debt in September 2020, it was part of a national effort, spearheaded by the Federal Trade Commission, to protect consumers.

 But what should you know to ensure you do not fall victim to the kind of malpractice the FTC seeks to protect you against?